 Make sure that anyone who opens food containers, packages, and bags have some means of sealing them back up.
 Clips work, as do twist ties.

-Upgrade to Airtight Containers
+Upgrade To Airtight Containers

 What’s an even safer option is switching to glass, plastic, or metal containers with airtight lids.
 Remember, grain weevils can break your food packaging, so even if the top of the bag is clipped, if the weevil gets in through the bottom, then it doesn’t matter.